 Catechism runs from October to April of each year.
 First Communion and Confirmation are usually celebrated in May.

 The grade 1 program is usually taught at home and concentrates on “God The Father”, and an outline of what is needed to prepare for grade level 2 and First Eucharist is provided along with the necessary materials.

-The new program, “Be My Disciples”, which had been introduced in 2013-2014 to grades 2-6 has now been extended to a Junior High/Intermediate School level, and is now being used in grades 2-8.
-Beginning this year, in 2016-2017, the young people in grade nine in all the parishes of the Diocese of Charlottetown be will celebrating the sacrament of Confirmation.
-The newly adopted preparation for this Confirmation program, “Decision Point”, which is being used in many parishes all across the United States and Canada, will provide the basic preparation required.
+The program, “Be My Disciples”, is used in grades 2-8.
+The young people in grade nine in all the parishes of the Diocese of Charlottetown will be celebrating the sacrament of Confirmation.
+The newly adopted preparation for this Confirmation program, “Decision Point”, will provide the basic preparation required.
 A second part using the book “Confirmation” published by RCL Benziger will provide the detailed preparation (preparation for reconciliation, the role of the sponsor, the actual ceremony for the Ritual of Confirmation, the role of the service project, and the role of the retreat).
 Much of this part will be covered during the months from February to May.

 The grade 7 and 8 programs are now part of the preparation for Confirmation since the topics covered are continued in the grade 9 preparation for the Confirmation program.

 The grade 7 program consists of two parts.